skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 along with bits removed from jewelry and teeth.
 Thordek takes these items to sell and divide the proceeds later.

-Skeeve finds a mage's guild certificate of membership made out to "Conjurer Vormoth," good until 1505dy.
+Skeeve finds a Mage's Guild certificate of membership made out to "Conjurer Vormoth," good until 1505dy.
 Skeeve takes this.
 Being a self-taught wizard, he has never heard of the guild, but figures that being able to pass himself off as a member may come in handy.